Slavuta: Jewish history

-The peak of the Jewish population of Slavuta is over 5100 in 1939, about 1/3 of the town's population.
-In the late 1890s the Jewish population of Slavuta was near 60% at 4900 people.
+The peak of the Jewish population of Slavuta is over 5,100 in 1939, about 1/3 of the town's population.
+In the late 1890s the Jewish population of Slavuta was near 60% at 4,900 people.

 The Jewish community consisted of farmers, traders, storekeepers, and rabbinical teachers.
 Slavuta at one point had nearly 200 Jewish owned shops, largely due to Slavuta being established as a prominent trading town and Jewish center.
 Slavuta also had three established synagogues.

 Slavita Shas

 A complete Talmud, known as The Slavita Shas was published in 1817 by Rabbi Moshe Shapira, "Av Bais Din and printer of Slavita."
 The Shapira Press was given a 25-year license to be the sole publishers of the Talmud in their region by a Jewish court.

 World War II and beyond

-With WWII and the invasion of Nazis, the Jews of Slavuta had a fate similar as the Jews of hundreds of other villages near and far.
+With WWII and the invasion of Nazi Germany, the Jews of Slavuta had a fate similar as the Jews of hundreds of other villages near and far.
 Many hundreds were able to flee to Tashkent and Siberia.
-But over 2000 Jews were killed in the Slavuta ghetto and concentration camp.
+But over 2000 Jews were killed in the Slavuta ghetto and Nazi concentration camps.
 All but one synagogue remained, and the mass grave of Jews killed was left in a field.

 After WWII, the town still had a sizable Jewish community.
 The survivors of the ghetto and concentration camp, the Jews who fled to Siberia and Tashkent, as well as surviving Jews from surrounding villages that had been completely destroyed, came back and resettled.
 Synagogue papers, furniture, and scripts from the surrounding ravaged communities had been brought to the Slavuta synagogue.
 Slavuta also had many monuments established, dedicated to the Jews killed during WWII.
 Today, the Jewish population is nearly 700.